evrenvural/altogic-authentication/README.md

 ```

 ## Auth Context
-I have created auth.context.js after creating the storage class, and I have made a connection with the storage class to save this information.
+I have created auth.context.js after creating the storage class, and I made a connection with the storage class to save this information.
 With the help of the useFetch hook, I could fetch the initial value in useState asynchronously.

 The main context component is the provider.
 It fetches data from storage and writes the state.
 If the value is changed by setState, useEffect is triggered, and it is written to the state.